valbok/mphf/README.md

 Since no collisions occur each item can be retrieved from the table in a single probe.

 A minimal perfect hash function is a perfect hash function that maps n keys to n consecutive integers.
+Minimal perfect hash functions are widely used for memory efficient storage and fast retrieval of items from static sets.

 **********
 CHM